Make an enquiry to find out where you stand.

 We have extensive experience acting for individuals and families in relation to coronial inquests, including:

-- advising on the features of Coroners Act 2009, including different categories of inquests
+- how to seek an inquest by advising on coronial processes and inquest procedure and advising on the features of Coroners Act 2009, including different categories of inquests

-- preparing evidence for coronial inquests and conducting all aspects of the inquest, including briefing and instructing Counsel.
+- proceeding to an inquest involving the preparation of submissions to the Office of the State Coroner seeking the holding of an inquest, preparing evidence for coronial inquests and conducting all aspects of the inquest, including briefing and instructing Counsel.

 We're here to help you.